customerio/customerio-node/docs/app.md

 - `transactional_message_id`: the ID or trigger name of the transactional message you want to send.
 - an `identifiers` object containing the `id` or `email` of your recipient.
 If the profile does not exist, Customer.io will create it.
-- `to` and `from`: E.164-formatted phone numbers.
-Both are optional only when the referenced `transactional_message_id` already defines them.
+- `to`: an E.164-formatted phone number.
+Optional only when the referenced `transactional_message_id` already defines it.

 Use `sendWhatsApp` referencing your request to send a transactional message.
 [Learn more about transactional messages](https://customer.io/docs/transactional-api).